-Integrity - Information contained in analytical reports and technical assistance materials is based on valid and reliable data sources which are identified.
+Integrity -- Information contained in analytical reports and technical assistance materials is based on valid and reliable data sources which are identified.
 All reports and materials are reviewed by technically qualified staff to ensure that analysis is valid, complete, unbiased, objective and relevant.
 Materials that are considered to be more technically complex are also reviewed by subject matter experts and other AoA program experts outside of the originating component to provide additional perspective and expertise.

-Administrative Requirements
+C. Administrative Requirements

 AoA printed publications must be cleared through the Assistant Secretary for Aging and the Office of the Assistant Secretary for Public Affairs (OASPA), HHS.
 Similarly, all AoA Audio/Visual projects and exhibits must be cleared through OASPA.
+Further, AoA will demonstrate in its PRA clearance packages that each draft information collection will result in information that will be collected, maintained, and used in a way that is consistent with OMB, HHS and AoA information quality guidelines.